-If we can be made out of mud by our Creator, and it is good enough for Him, why would we want to tear down mud buildings made out of the same stuff as we are?
+Since Adam was created out of mud by our Creator, and it was good enough for Him, why would we want to tear down mud buildings made out of the same stuff as we are?

 Over the blue wall, next door, someone is practicing trombone.
 I was up late listening to Masterclass You Tube Videos by Hal Galper on jazz improvisation, hearing, thinking, the tribal attitude, musical tradition.

 Learning to play jazz is like learning to walk, learning numbers and letters, reading, all over again.

 You start at one note and then find the next one that sounds good.
 You put them in an order that is pleasing and play till you have it where it sounds good to you, and to an audience.

 According to Hal, we don’t have slow hands, we have slow brains.